krakerz/EmbyMedia-WebhookReceiver/README.md

 2. Implement image caching strategy
 3. Monitor API rate limits

-## Security Notes
+## Security Best Practices

-- The webhook endpoint is publicly accessible (no authentication)
+- **Webhook Secret:** Always set `WEBHOOK_SECRET` in your `.env` to protect the `/emby/webhook` endpoint.
+If not set, the endpoint is open to anyone.
+- **HTTPS:** Always use HTTPS for all endpoints, especially for webhooks and dashboard access.
-- Configure firewall rules to restrict access to your Emby server
+- **IP Whitelisting:** Restrict access to the webhook endpoint by IP (e.g., only allow your Emby server) using firewall or nginx rules.
+- **Rate Limiting:** Consider adding rate limiting to the webhook endpoint to prevent abuse.
+- **Sensitive Data in Logs:** Avoid logging full webhook payloads in production, or mask sensitive fields in logs.
+- **Dashboard Access:** If your dashboard contains sensitive data, protect it with authentication middleware.
+- **.env and Logs:** Ensure `.env`, storage, and log files are not accessible via the web server (see nginx config).
+- **Output Escaping:** All dynamic content in Blade templates is escaped by default, but review custom HTML for possible XSS risks.
-- API keys are stored in environment variables
+- **API Keys:** Store all API keys and secrets in environment variables, never in source code or views.
-- Regularly backup your webhook data
+- **Backups:** Regularly backup your webhook data and database.

 ## Testing